Witoto: Culture

 Traditionally the Witoto are divided into a number of groups.
 The largest group are the Murui, who live on the western end of their historical territory.
 Another group, the Muinane, traditionally lived to the east of the Murui.
 Historically they were a large group but most were gradually absorbed into the Murui.
+The grouping is often referred to as "Muina Murui" (the language being "Murui-Muinanɨ", or "Murui Muina".
+In Colombia, there is the Association of Murui Muina Town Councils of the Upper Caquetá river basin, or ASCAINCA (Spanish).
+Living along the Caquetá River, one of their neighbouring tribes is the Koreguaje.

 A third group, the Meneca, live in the Putumayo and Ampiyacu riversheds.
 There are also a number of significantly smaller groups.

 Traditionally, the Witoto people lived according to their patrilineal lineage.
 This practice is less common today, although some elders in the community continue the tradition.
 They live in communal houses known as joforomo or maloca that several families share.
 Every family has an independent sector where they can hang their hammocks.
 Their diets consist mainly of Casabe, arepas made with yuca brava flour, and protein from hunting and fishing.